The Story Behind the Collaboration in Practice Workshop

-The idea for the Strategic Collaboration for Better Community Health, Equity, and Well-Being Workshop started in 2012, with CoCap’s Founder & Principal, Dr. Stephanie Bultema.
+The idea for the Collaboration in Practice: Building Thriving Communities Together workshop started in 2012, with CoCap’s Founder & Principal, Dr. Stephanie Bultema.

 Dr. Bultema’s Story